Support our sponsor: Greene County CVB

 REGISTRATION AND TEAM ELIGIBILITY:

 All registration materials must be submitted online.
 Details where to send them will be posted online as it gets closer to the deadline.
-Coaches must provide Travel Permits (if outside OSYSA), signed medical and liability release forms, proof of concussion training, approved roster and player passes.
+Coaches must provide Travel Permits (if outside OSA), signed medical and liability release forms, proof of concussion training, approved roster and player passes.

 Coaches should bring player passes and medical release forms to every game.